 Small Things to Keep in Mind When Talking to a Disabled

 - Stop telling these people ‘you are brave’ or ‘you are inspiring’ because it may sound condescending to them.
 However, you can compliment them on their looks as disability doesn’t mean the person is any less attractive or ugly.
 It can only make that person feel good about himself or herself.

 - If the person is using a hearing aid, it doesn’t mean you have to talk loudly or speak with a pause as you would do with a baby to make it understand.
 The person will let you know if he or she needed you to speak louder or clearly.

 - Instead of asking the person about his disability, inquire about his access needs.
 You don’t need to know his medical history to help him.
 You need to understand what he may require in a particular situation.

 - Don’t assume that a person with a disability needs assistance.
-Ask them first if they need any help with a thing.
+Ask them first if they need any help and then find a good personal assistant, also called ‘en bra personlig assistent’ in Swedish Language.
 Also, you should talk to them directly instead of the other person with them if you have to inquire about them.

 - Physical disability has got more to do with logistical difficulty than anything else.
 Hence, stop expecting people with disabilities to have some creative solutions to perform their tasks.
 Their disability doesn’t define them or their identity and motivation.